lucarin91/SR-seminar/slides.md

 ## Problems of this approach
-- Generates a lot of additional traffic in the network.
+- Generates a lot of additional network traffic.

 - Need an infrastructure implementation *(cloud providers have to adopt it)*.

-- difficulties to deploy the security VM machine in the optimal nodes.
+- Difficulties to deploy the security VM machine in the optimal nodes.

+- Can not tap a specific flow at the application layer *(reduce check performance)*.

+- The management of the security VMs can become really complex.